smaclell/smaclell.github.io/_drafts/shippable-at-all-times.md

 > **the current development version of the software can be deployed into production at a moment's notice**
 > - and nobody would bat an eyelid, let alone panic.

+Both our team and others are trying to do Continuous Delivery.
+We make potential releases all the time and then choose when we want to ship based on our client needs.
+Earlier this year we [accelerated our releases][boring] and do full Continuous Deployment into some environments.
+Releasing more often has been fantastic and lets us react to changes more effectively.

-So far our focus in this blog post has been on everything leading up to a final release which is shipped to production.
+So far our focus in this blog post has been on everything leading up to a final release into production.
 Improving your release process and shipping continuously is the logical next step.

-What both our team and others are doing is closer to Continuous Delivery.
-We make potential releases all the time and then choose when we want to ship based on our client needs.
-Earlier this year we [accelerated our releases][boring] and do full Continuous Deployment into some of our environments.
+Don't stop at being shippable; keep going for Continuous Delivery or Continuous Deployment.

 For a more thorough description of each term see this fantastic Stack Overflow
 question: [Continuous Integration vs. Continuous Delivery vs. Continuous Deployment][ci-cd-cd]